huuquyet/huuquyet/README.md

 <!-- START_QUOTE -->

-  > “A wise man will make more opportunities than he finds.”
+  > “Start where you are.
+Use what you have.
+Do what you can.”
   >
-  > *- Francis Bacon -*
+  > *- Arthur Ashe -*

 <!-- END_QUOTE -->